fencedin/Goal_Number/README.md

 ----------------------

 game:
-* game will have 3 boxes with random operators ann numbers
+* game will have 3 boxes with random operators and numbers
 * game will preform selected operator on the players number

 player: